VelvetFireCircus/Velvet-and-Fire-SRD/ST-4/characters/sylvie/CS.md

 - High heat: her jokes soften, her eyes deepen, her movements slow

 ## 6.4 Attraction Profile
 - Drawn to confidence, humor, steadiness
+- Almost automatically attracted to anyone Joelle is.
+Joelle's desire can spark the triad dynamic, but Sylvie is the one that will make it happen.
 - Loves when someone matches her spark without trying to outshine her
 - Turn-offs: cruelty, ego, neediness masked as bravado
 - Signs of attraction: